I’ve been on a huge reading spree lately – again. So get ready for another review!

 This book is being published August 8th, so one week from now!

-You can already pre-order this book as well!
-So check out Amazon, BookDepository or any other site you feel like using and buy it immediately!
+You can already pre-order this book, though!
+So check out Amazon, BookDepository or any other site you feel like using and pre-order it immediately!

 Seriously, I already did.